vendasta/api-gateway-docs/docs/Guides/Create-Partner-User.md

 # Create a Partner User

-When you hire a new employee they are going to need access to some of the platform features so they can start selling or fufilling orders.
+When you hire a new employee they are going to need access to some of the platform features so they can start selling or fulfilling orders.

 ## Create a new user